-5 Questions You Need To Ask When Choosing Carpet For Your Home
+5 Questions To Ask When Choosing Carpet For Your Home

-But there's a lot more to consider when choosing carpet than meets the eye...or foot for that matter.
-We dug deeper into the pile and came up with the top five questions you need to ask when choosing a new carpet for your home…
+But there's a lot more to consider when choosing carpet than meets the eye... or foot for that matter.
+We dug deeper into the pile and came up with five questions you need to consider when choosing new carpet for your home…

 Which Fibre?

-This is generally what you’ll need to decide first.
+This is one of the first decisions you’ll need to make — what type of carpet fibre or material is best for your family and lifestyle.
 The most common carpet fibres are wool, nylon and polyester.
 Each has its benefits, and the ideal choice will depend on your needs and the application.

 Polyester is generally harder-wearing and the cheapest option.
 It can however feel somewhat plastic-like and is usually harder to the touch than all other varieties.